Rania Khalek: 2016 visit to Syria

 As part of a month-long reporting trip to Syria, Khalek was scheduled to attend a conference in Damascus organized by the British Syrian Society, an organization founded by Bashar al-Assad's father-in-law, Fawaz Akhras.
 Khalek said she was attending the conference as an independent journalist, along with journalists from The New York Times, The Washington Post, The New Yorker, Channel 4 and National Public Radio and had agreed to "speak for five to ten minutes at a workshop with other journalists summarizing an article [she] wrote about sanctions".
-Khalek was criticized for agreeing to speak at a two day workshop at the conference, with Chris Doyle of the Council for British-Arab Understanding, stating it was "wrong to take part" in a "propaganda conference."
-Khalek's co-worker at The Electronic Intifada, Charlotte Silver, said Khalek's decision to participate was an error of judgement.
+Khalek was criticized for agreeing to speak at a two day workshop at the conference, with Chris Doyle of the Council for Arab-British Understanding, stating it was "wrong to take part" in a "propaganda conference."
+Khalek's co-worker at The Electronic Intifada, Charlotte Silver, said Khalek's decision to participate was an error of judgment.
 Journalist Oz Katerji said that The Electronic Intifada 's co-founder, Laurie King, wrote on Facebook that Khalek's trip to Syria "disgusts" her.
 Khalek resigned from her job as an editor of the website amidst the criticism.
 She decided not to attend the conference and continued her reporting trip around Syria.

 2019 visit to Syria

 In September 2019, Khalek visited Syria to attend the 3rd International Trade Union Forum, sponsored by the Syrian government.
-Also attending were Max Blumenthal, Yasemin Zahra, a representative of US Labor Against War, Paul Larudee, head of the Syrian Solidarity Movement and Ajamu Baraka.
+Also attending were Max Blumenthal, Yasemin Zahra, a representative of US Labor Against the War, Paul Larudee, head of the Syrian Solidarity Movement and Ajamu Baraka.
 In an opinion article for Al Jazeera, Muhammad Idrees Ahmad criticized Khalek for inviting her social media fans to admire the "Breathtaking View in Syria" in an image geotagged Saydnaya.
 According to Bellingcat journalist Nick Waters, from where she was standing, Khalek would have been able to see the Saydnaya prison, a site where 13,000 people were executed between 2011 and 2015 according to Amnesty International.
 Idrees Ahmad said Khalek's caption was "about as seemly as inviting viewers to admire a stunning sunset over Auschwitz".
 According to Scottish-Egyptian activist and writer Sam Hamad, writing in The New Arab, Khalek and Blumenthal were "literally part of the same propaganda machine utilized by Assad and Russia to fully normalize their genocide".